grommunio/gromox/doc/glossary.rst

 	* otherwise, a ``uint64_t`` holds the GCV in host-endian

 Minimal Entry ID, MINID
-	A global counter for objects in an address book.
+	A unique identifier for objects in an address book.
 	Scope: one address book provider.
 Limit: 2^32 - 16.
+	The first 16 values are reserved for special values like minid::BEGINNING_OF_TABLE, minid::UNRESOLVED, etc.

 Change number / CN
 	Scope: one mailbox replica.
 Limit: 2^48.
 Every time a folder or message